JuliaLang/www.julialang.org/manual/methods/index.md

 They need not be of the same type, so long as they are each numeric values.
 The problem of handling disparate numeric types is delegated to the arithmetic operations in the expression `2x - y`.

-To define a function with multiple methods, one simply defines the function multiple times, with different numbers and declared types of arguments.
+To define a function with multiple methods, one simply defines the function multiple times, with different numbers and types of arguments.
 The first method definition for a function creates the function object, and subsequent method definitions add new methods to the existing function object.
-The most specific method definition matching the number and types of the arguments will be executed when a function is applied.
+The most specific method definition matching the number and types of the arguments will be executed when the function is applied.
 Thus, the two method definitions above, taken together, define the behavior for `f` over all pairs of instances of the abstract type `Number` — but with a different behavior specific to pairs of `Float64` values.
 If one of the arguments is a 64-bit float but the other one is not, then the `f(Float64,Float64)` method cannot be called and the more general `f(Number,Number)` method must be used: